UnitTestBot/kosat/docs/analyze.md

 ### Conflict

-A pair of opposite literals is called a conflict.
-This means that a variable must take on both positive and negative values at the same time.
-So we want to find a cut which caused the conflict.
+We say we get a conflict if after some partial assignments follows that a variable must take on both positive and negative values at the same time.
+Thus, we want to find a cut which caused the conflict.

-### Algorithm
+### Algorithm of making lemma

 Put all literals from the conflict clause into a queue.
 All literals from previous levels automatically go to the derived clause.
 Then we take literals from the queue and do the same